Last Updated on June 24, 2025 by George Pavlopoulos

 Hotel Royal Gothenburg is the oldest hotel in the beautiful Swedish city.
 Despite its age (established in 1852), that’s one of the most beloved hotels in town, preferred by international travelers and Swedes visiting the city.
-On a recent trip to Gothenburg, I decided to book a room and see if it fulfills the expectations.
+On a recent trip to Gothenburg, I decided to book a room and see if it fulfilled my expectations.
 Hence, you’ll read my opinion about its services in this Hotel Royal Gothenburg review.

 Before starting, I’d like to tell you that this is not a sponsored post.
 I chose to stay at Hotel Royal based on my budget and preferences.
 That said, I paid for my stay, and in this review, you’ll see my honest opinion about the hotel.
 As for the hotel review itself, it’s split into five sections: in each of them, you’ll see a score.
 The top score for each section is 20; at the bottom of the text, you’ll find the overall score (calculated out of 100).